HTML Background Color

 Methods to Add Background Color in HTML

 Adding background color is easy by using HTML and CSS.
-Here are some ways through which you can add background color to a website:
+There are several ways to add a webpage background color using a combination of HTML and CSS.

 Using the bgcolor attribute